droccom/kos-test/README.md

 - network bytes in
 - network bytes out

-We plan on using single-purpose nodes.
-We have the following purposes.
-We care about the cost metrics from nodes that run KOS or Kubernetes components.
+We plan on using single-purpose nodes; we care about the per-node cost metrics only for the nodes corresponding to certain purposes.

-- base: Operations base & run the driver
-- obs: Run centralized logs/metrics services (if we have any of these)
+The purposes for whom we plan to compute the cost metrics are:

 - compN: Run the KOS connection agent
 - nctrlN: Run the KOS central controllers
 - napiN: Run the KOS network-apiserver